dart-lang/site-www/src/codelabs/null-safety.md

 ```

 In the following code, try using conditional property access
 in the `stringLength` method.
-This should fix the error and
+This fixes the error and
 to return the length of the string or `null` if it equals `null`:

 ```dart:run-dartpad:ga_id-null-safety-conditional-property